Amine-Guenaoui/c-PTV-TASK/readme.md

 ### Step 5: Testing the API

 You can test the API using Swagger.
-To add a street, use the following JSON for a POST request:
+To add a street, use the following JSON for a POST request: ( i have added a Collection file called PostManExample import it in PostMan)

 ```json
 {